 Australian Capital Territory

 Learning Areas are titled - English, Mathematics, Science, Social Sciences, The Arts, Health & Physical Education, Languages and Technology.
 Additional areas include Values Education, Civics & Citizenship Education, Asia Education and Sport.
-The Australian Curriculum has now begun implementation in the ACT.
+The Australian Curriculum is being implemented in the ACT.

 - Every Chance to Learn